mfridman/buf-check-strictrpc/README.md

 rules for Protobuf RPCs, particularly when using frameworks like gRPC or [Connect](https://connectrpc.com).

-While the `buf` linter already enforces some of these rules, this plugin introduces additional
+While the `buf` linter enforces some `RPC_` rules, this plugin introduces additional constraints:
-constraints:

 1. Files containing a service definition must have a filename ending with `_service.proto`.
 1. Each file can only contain one `service` definition, which must appear at the top before any